lonersoftware/twdash-local/README.md

 # twdash-local version 1.4.1
 Local server with containers and auto SSL (CLI).

+# how to install and use:
+download the binary directly from the website or compile this .c file with gcc and move the .out file with no extension to bin folder gcc -o twd twd.c && sudo mv twd /usr/bin/twd then its just use as a command egg: "twd ps -a"

 Twdash-local is a reduced version of twdash.
 It was created to provide containers and auto SSL capabilities with just one or two commands, without requiring knowledge of container network creation or the LEMP server setup.
 However, gaining this knowledge is beneficial in the long term.
 Hence, all Docker commands have remained identical for consistency.
 It's open-source, and feedback is welcome.

 Ubuntu and Debian repositories have versions of Docker that still don't allow sudoless commands for Docker.
 Therefore, twdash installs directly from the official Docker website, ensuring the latest stable release.
 Due to this limitation, it only works on Debian 12 and later environments, also in Ubuntu 22.04 enviroments and forward.